AMSP-04/NETN-LOG/NETN-LOG.md

 The storage service os similar to the supply service but the actual transfer of supplies is reveresed and moves from consumer to supplier of the service.

 1. To request storage, the consumer sends a `LOG_RequestStorage` message.
-The amount and type of supplies to be stored are provided.
+The amount and type of supplies to be stored are provided as `SuppliesData`.
 An optional `LoadingDoneByProvider`parameter indicates whether the service delivery is controlled by the provider (default) or by the consumer.

 2. A `LOG_OfferStorage` message is used by potential services providers to make an offer for storing supplies.
 The offer includes the amount and type that can be stored.
 In the offer the provider can also propose a change to service delivery control.